-We have entered into a portfolio acquisition agreement with CDO Fund III that grants us the exclusive right to purchase the Portfolio for approximately \$216 million in cash (subject to certain adjustments) plus accrued interest on the assets in the Portfolio.
+Prior to the pricing of this offering, we will enter into a portfolio acquisition agreement that grants us the exclusive right to purchase the Portfolio for approximately \$216 million in cash (subject to certain adjustments) plus accrued interest on the assets in the Portfolio.
 GSC Group has engaged an independent valuation firm to assist our board of directors in valuing each investment to be included in our initial portfolio.
-We have agreed to pay the independent valuation firm approximately \$2,500 per individual position.
+We have agreed to pay the independent valuation firm a total fee of approximately \$140,000).
 GSC Group has provided the valuation firm with detailed information on each investment, including prices for each investment in the Portfolio that it believes represent fair value.
-The independent valuation firm will determine the fair value of each liquid investment in the portfolio by obtaining one or more market quotations.
-The independent valuation firm will also determine the fair value of each illiquid investment in the Portfolio for which there are no readily available market quotations.
+The independent valuation firm will determine the fair value of each iliquid investment in the Portfolio for which there are no readily available market quotations.
 The independent valuation firm has conducted a preliminary valuation analysis on each asset in the Portfolio and is of the opinion that the prices proposed for such assets seem reasonable.
-The independent valuation firm is still in the process of conducting its analysis on these investments and will provide an opinion as to the fair value of each of these investments based upon the most current information available on or about the date of the closing of this offering and will update its opinion on or about the date of the closing of the sale of such investments to us based upon the then most current information available.
+The independent valuation firm is still in the process of conducting its analysis on these investments and will provide an opinion as to the fair value of each of these investments based upon the most current information available on or about the date of the closing of this offering and will update its opinion on or about the date of the closing of the sale of such investments to us based upon the most current information available.
 While the independent valuation firm is of the opinion, based on its preliminary analysis, that the final fair value of the Portfolio will be consistent with the prices that GSC has proposed, it is still conducting its reviews and analyses, and has not formed a final opinion.